-The Knowledge Transfer Partnerships (KTPs) scheme could help you to engage with businesses through a bespoke project involving a company, a recent graduate and yourself or a colleague.
-Supported by the UK government the scheme provides a grant to support the project and a structure within which it is undertaken.
+The Knowledge Transfer Partnerships (KTPs) scheme could help you to engage with businesses through a bespoke project involving a company, a recent graduate and yourself, or a colleague.
+Supported by the Government, the scheme provides a grant to support the project and a structure within which it is undertaken.

-Becoming part of a knowledge transfer partnership could help you to generate impact from your research and to build strong relationships with external organisations.
+Becoming part of a KTP could help you to generate impact from your research and to build strong relationships with external organisations.
 KTPs can inform new routes for research and provide opportunities for skilled graduates to develop their careers as KTP associates.
-A subsidy is provided from Innovate UK to cover the costs of employing an associate and contribute to your costs with the remainder of the funding being contributed by the company.
+A subsidy is provided from Innovate UK to cover the costs of employing an associate and contribute to your costs, with the remainder of the funding being contributed by the company.

 How does it work?